Optimal estimation in private distributed functional data analysis: Functional mean estimation with FDP

-\textbf{Sketch of the proof.} We defer the detailed proof to Appendix \ref{appendix_section_thm_mean_low} and only offer a sketch of the proof.
-The core of the proof is an application of the Van-Trees inequality \citep[e.g.][]{gill1995applications}, which, at a high level, serves as a Bayesian counterpart to the Cram\'{e}r--Rao lower bound.
+-.5cm The core of the proof is an application of the Van-Trees inequality \citep[e.g.][]{gill1995applications}.
 To the best of our knowledge, \citet{cai2024optimal} is the first to adopt the Van-Trees method in FDP minimax lower bound proofs.
 In our paper, rather than considering a non-interactive (i.e.~$T = 1$) mechanism as in \citet{cai2024optimal}, our FDP definition covers a more general class allowing interaction (i.e.~$T \in \mathbb{Z}_+$).

-In detail, let $Z^{(s)} = \{Z_s^t\}_{t=1}^{T}$ represent the collection of privatised transcripts released from server~$s$ to the central server over $T$ iterations and let $I_{Z^{(1)}, \ldots, Z^{(S)}}$ denote the Fisher information associated with all privatised data.
+In detail, let $Z^{(s)} = \{Z_s^t\}_{t=1}^{T}$ represent the collection of privatized transcripts released from server~$s$ to the central server over $T$ iterations and let $I_{Z^{(1)}, \ldots, Z^{(S)}}$ denote its Fisher information.
 To control $I_{Z^{(1)}, \ldots, Z^{(S)}}$, which is the key quantity of interest in the Van-Trees inequality, \citet{cai2024optimal} relies on the fact that $\{Z^{(s)}\}_{s=1}^S$ are mutually independent, allowing the Fisher information to be decomposed as $\sum_{s=1}^S I_{Z^{(s)}}$.
-In our setting, this independence no longer holds due to the interaction mechanism.
-However, because a fresh batch of data are used at each iteration $t$ for each server, $\{Z_s^t\}_{t=1}^{T}$ remain mutually independent conditioning on all private information generated in the previous $t-1$ rounds, $M^{(t-1)}$.
-Consequently, we can split the total Fisher information as $\sum_{s=1}^S \sum_{t=1}^T I_{Z_t^{(s)}|M^{(t-1)}}$.
-The rest of the proof will then be followed by considering two individual setups as the ones used in the proof of Theorem \ref{thm_mean_lower}.
+In our setting, this independence no longer holds due to the interaction.
+However, the use of a fresh batch of data at each iteration $t$ ensures conditional independence, leading to the decomposition of $\sum_{s=1}^S \sum_{t=1}^T I_{Z_t^{(s)}|M^{(t-1)}}$.
+The rest of the proof will then follow by considering two individual setups as the ones used in the proof of Theorem~\ref{thm_mean_lower}.

-\textbf{The involvement of $T$ in the lower bound.} In the heterogeneous case, the lower bound depends on $T$.
-While in the upper bound - such as in \Cref{algorithm_fdp_mean} - $T$ plays a role in the estimator determining the number of iterations required for a mini-batch gradient descent algorithm, in the lower bound, $T$ arises from the class of privacy mechanisms considered.
-Specifically, the FDP definition in \Cref{def_fdp} accounts for a class of $T$-round interactive mechanisms.

-In the homogeneous case, the lower bound in \eqref{fdp_thm_mean_low_eq1} is an increasing function of $T$.
-Consequently, the lower bound with $T=1$ serves as a valid lower bound for all $T$, resulting in the $T$-independent lower bound in \eqref{fdp_thm_mean_low_eq2}.
-The condition that $T \in [\min_{s \in [S]} n_s]$ is to eliminate the case that there are rounds with empty contributions from a certain server.
-While this condition could be relaxed with more complex arguments, we impose it here for simplicity.